Kwenta/kwenta-state-log/kips/drafts/kip-61.md

 -* Tier 2 actions must be completed within 21 days of the completion of Tier 1 actions -
 -**Bonus A - DYDX Trader Boost**
--Amount: 100,000 $OP
+-Amount: 100,000 OP
 -
--Max reward per wallet: 40 $OP
+-Max reward per wallet: 40 OP
 -
 -Required actions:
--* Complete Tier 1 requirements using a wallet which interacted with DYDX prior to September 1st, 2022 to earn 20 $OP.
+-* Complete Tier 1 requirements using a wallet which interacted with DYDX prior to September 1st, 2022 to earn 20 OP.
--* Complete Tier 2 requirements from a wallet which interacted with DYDX prior to September 1st, 2022 to earn 20 additional $OP.
+-* Complete Tier 2 requirements from a wallet which interacted with DYDX prior to September 1st, 2022 to earn 20 additional OP.
 -*September 1st, 2022 will be defined as beginning with ETH mainnet block 15449618.
 -
 -**Bonus B - Optimism Quest Boost**
 -
--Amount: 100,000 $OP
+-Amount: 100,000 OP
 -
--Max reward per wallet: 40 $OP
+-Max reward per wallet: 40 OP
 -
 -Required actions:
--* Complete Tier 1 requirements using a wallet which completed the Optimism Quest and received the NFT to earn 20 $OP -* Complete Tier 2 requirements from a wallet which completed the Optimism Quest and received the NFT to earn 20 additional $OP
+-* Complete Tier 1 requirements using a wallet which completed the Optimism Quest and received the NFT to earn 20 OP -* Complete Tier 2 requirements from a wallet which completed the Optimism Quest and received the NFT to earn 20 additional OP
 -
 -**Dependencies**
 -
 -All on-chain actions will be dependent on the launch of Kwenta cross margin functionality, currently scheduled for launch in mid-October, and users may begin completing on-chain actions immediately following this launch.
 -
--Users will be able to claim $OP tokens at a later date, which is dependent on the $KWENTA token launch and completion of the token claim UI.
+-Users will be able to claim OP tokens at a later date, which is dependent on the $KWENTA token launch and completion of the token claim UI.
 -
 -**Disqualification**
 -